 The law requires that the nursing staff immediately report the accident to the facility supervisors and directors.
-Next, the facility must notify the victim’s close family members or any others listed as an emergency contact.
+Next, the facility must notify the victim’s close family members or others listed as emergency contact.

 Any failure to take proactive measures to prevent an accident or not providing immediate attention after the event could be considered negligence, leading to a negligent case resulting in financial compensation to the victim and family.